rober12345/k-nearest-neighbors-project-tutorial/README.md

 >>>>[{"id": 28, "name": "Action"}, {"id": 12, "name": "Adventure"}, {"id": 14, "name": "Fantasy"}, {"id": 878, "name": "Science Fiction"}]
 ```

-So we will start converting these columns with a function to obtain only the genres, without a json format.
+We will start converting these columns using a function to obtain only the genres, without a json format.
 We are only interested in the values of the 'name' keys.

 ```py
 import ast